Pricing guide

 The subscription is not the only cost

-• someone has to define what “good output” looks like
+• someone still has to define boundaries, examples, and “good output”

 Decision board